An Interview with Anna from Impact Hub Yerevan

 How many members do you have at the Hub and in which sectors do they mainly operate?

-Anna: Since the Impact Hub Yerevan had opened its doors 2,5 years ago, the community is constantly growing.
-At the moment we have around 270 members, not only from Armenia but also from other countries like the US, Georgia or China.
-It is a good mix of people: There are freelancers, startup founders, VC members and also angel investors.
-There are mainly three sectors: (Bio) Agriculture, Tourism, and Tech.
+Anna: Since the Impact Hub Yerevan opened its doors 2.5 years ago, the community is constantly growing.
+At the moment we have around 270 members, not only from Armenia but also from other countries like the US, Georgia, and China.
+It is a good mix of people: There are freelancers, startup founders, VC members, and also angel investors.
+There are mainly three main sectors: (Bio) Agriculture, Tourism, and Tech.

 What is the purpose of the Impact Hub Yerevan?